Club-INTech/I2C-Callables/README.md

 On the slave side, the user has to register functions to be called by the master.
 This is done via the `registerRPC` function which will take care of registering an existing function at the given index.
 The RPC methods need to match the following prototype : `BufferedData* f(BufferedData&)`
+By default, you can register up to 20 callables (indexes 0 to 19) but you can change it by defining the macro `I2CC_CALLABLES_COUNT` with the desired value.

 Function definition is left up to the user.
 Initialization of the `BufferedData` struct should be done in the function if it is needed.
 The constructor takes the size of the data to store as an argument.